kwkou/815/articles/mysql-database-enus-wordpress-setup.md

 ## Step 2: Create a MySQL Database on the Azure server

-Use the [Microsoft Azure portal](https://manage.windowsazure.cn) to create your MySQL server.
+Use the [Azure portal](https://manage.windowsazure.cn) to create your MySQL server.

 ![Creating MySQL Servers][1]